jerskisnow/xerosploit3/README.md

 Changes:

 - Changed raw_input to input, so that it is compatible with python3
-- Changed absolute path to relative path, so that it can be run directly without installation
+- Changed absolute paths to relative paths
 - Added support for python3 in install.py
 - Added support for python3 in run.sh

-No other bugs found yet, feedback welcome

 ---